What is Technical Hiring and What Does a Technical Recruiter Do?

 Technical recruiters build networks that feed them connections.
 These networks come in two forms.
 The first is the candidate network.
 A technical recruiter might have agents or advertising on university campuses seeking out fresh candidates with modern skills.
 They might have specialized recruiting websites designed to attract the specific kind of candidate they need to match with their clients.

-These networks feed them candidates who they can assess and refer to appropriate roles within the second network.
+These networks feed them candidates whom they can assess and refer to appropriate roles within the second network.
 As SocialTalent says:

 “Recruitment is a competitive industry.
 Tech recruiting is like recruitment on steroids.
 Candidates are in high demand and short stock, so being a mediocre recruiter will get you nowhere fast.
 To hook the cream of the crop, you have to be prepared to go the extra mile.
 That extra effort means they have to stand out from the crowd.
 Looking for talent in places that you wouldn’t necessarily think of, reaching out to potential candidates through the channels that they’re most open to hearing from you on, and impressing them with your knowledge of the industry.”

 The second network is the client network.
-This network is the group of individuals and connections that leads them to client companies.
+This network is the group of individuals and connections that lead them to client companies.

 Both networks feed off one another, and the bigger they each grow, the more successful the recruiter can become at matching the perfect candidate to the ideal role.